Abobos/EPIC-Mail-React/README.md

 # EPIC-Mail-React

 EPIC Mail React is a web application that enables individuals to send messages seamlessly over the internet.
-The front-end of this application is built with Pure React, an it is powered by my [EPIC-Mail](https://epicmail11.herokuapp.com/api/v1/docs) REST API.
+The front-end of this application is built with Pure React, and powered by my [EPIC-Mail](https://epicmail11.herokuapp.com/api/v1/docs) REST API.

 ## Features